datastax/docker-images/README.md

 * CFS is not supported.
 * LCM is not supported.
 * Changing any file not included in the list of approved configuration files will require an additional host volume or customization of the image.
 An example is SSL key management.
-* The JVM heap size must be set for DataStax Enterprise (DSE) running inside the container using the JVM_EXTRA_OPTS variable or custom cassandra-env.sh.
+* The JVM heap size must be set for DataStax Enterprise (DSE) running inside the container using the `JVM_OPTS` variable or custom `jvm.options`.
 If not set, Java does not honor resource limits set for the container, and will peer through the container to use resources (memory and CPU) of the host.
-See the JVM_EXTRA_OPTS variable in Using environment variables for more information.
+See the `JVM_OPTS` variable in Using environment variables for more information.

 # License